GoogleCloudPlatform/istio-samples/README.md

 ### [Integrating a Google Compute Engine VM with Istio](/mesh-expansion-gce)

-Demonstrates how to incorporate a workload running in Google Compute Engine into an Istio service mesh running in GKE.
+Demonstrates how to do Istio Mesh Expansion: the process of incorporating a GCE-based workload into an Istio mesh running in GKE.

 ### [Multicluster Istio- Single Control Plane](/multicluster-gke/single-control-plane)